matteocrippa/MCFontAwesome/README.md

 - UIAppFonts

-Pay attention that a new row has been added and then edit the content adding **FontAwesome** as new supported font
+Pay attention that a new row has been added and then edit the content adding **FontAwesome.otf** as new supported font

 CocoaPods (still not available)